Medical Device Prototyping: In-Depth Guide + Examples

 2. Design and Engineering

-In the product design stage, engineers translate the team’s ideas into detailed technical drawings, meticulously considering factors like material selection, functionality, and user comfort.
-Functionality is an important consideration in this stage.
-The design must ensure the device performs its intended tasks effectively.
+In the product design stage, engineers translate the team’s ideas into detailed technical drawings, considering factors like material selection, functionality, and user comfort.
+Human factors design prioritizes ergonomics and intuitive design to ensure the device is comfortable and easy for healthcare professionals and patients to use in real-world settings, while ensuring it performs its intended tasks effectively.

 3. Fabricating the Prototype